U-Tools: Unique Tools for Windows System Administrators

 How to Log on to DSRM

 The initial logon prompt will show the account name MyDomain\Administrator, where MyDomain is the name of the domain.
 This is incorrect and will not work.
-You must click on Switch User and manually type the name .\Administrator.
+You must click on Other User and manually type the name .\Administrator.

 If You Lost the DSRM Password